-The purpose of this action is to provide a comprehensive network of routes to accommodate a variety of users and types of vehicles within Horsethief Mesa.
-The purpose is also to provide formal public access to Horsethief Mesa along with adequate parking.
 Over the past two decades, Horsethief Mesa has become increasingly popular for recreation.
-As a result, some illegal trails and motorized routes have been created over the years by various users, which impact resource conditions.
-The availability and popularity of OHVs, mountain bikes, and electric bicycles (e-bikes) has created an increased demand for public land use and access, which could further adversely affect resource conditions if opportunities are not planned.
-In addition, there is a desire for new trails targeting specific outcomes such as risk and challenge by mountain bikers that would accommodate a variety of trail users.
-A TMP is needed to meet public demands for access and recreation in a systematic manner that provides for the protection of the objects and values for which the Rio Grande del Norte National Monument was established.
+As a result, unauthorized trails and motorized routes have been created by various users, which has impacted resource values and conditions.
+The availability and popularity of OHVs, mountain bikes, and electric bicycles (e-bikes) has created an increased demand for public land use and access, which could further adversely affect resources if travel management planning does not occur.

-Another purpose of this plan is to provide public access and parking.
-The public currently accesses the area through private land near the southern Horsethief Mesa area boundary and undeveloped USFS land on the northeastern planning area boundary from NM Hwy 522.
+The public currently accesses Horsethief Mesa either across private land in the southern portion of the area or through undeveloped USFS land in the northeastern portion of the area from NM Hwy 522.
 The unfettered and unauthorized access to the Horsethief Mesa area has resulted in private property owners installing signs to direct users away from private roads and adding small dirt speed bumps to control the speed of motorized vehicles.
-Many visitors that use the area for non-motorized activities currently park on private land and on the NM Hwy 522 shoulder near a County transfer station.
-Frequently, vehicles get locked in behind the gate to the transfer station after hours.
-Four-wheel drive or high clearance vehicles drive across private land or USFSadministered land to hunt, recreate, and collect firewood.
-There are also concerns regarding the lack of adequate parking.
+Users either park on private land in the southern portion of the area or on the NM Hwy 522 shoulder near a Taos County transfer station.
+Frequently, vehicles get locked in behind the transfer station gate after hours.
 Authorized access and adequate, developed and maintained parking are needed to accommodate the current levels of use.